elementary/docs/writing-apps/creating-layouts.md

 # Creating Layouts

-Now that you know how to code, build, and package an app using Vala, Gtk, Meson, and Debian packaging, it’s time to learn a little bit more about how to build out your app into something really useful.
+Now that you know how to code, build, and package an app using Vala, Gtk, Meson, and Flatpak, it’s time to learn a little bit more about how to build out your app into something really useful.
 The first thing we need to learn is how to lay out widgets in our window.
 But we have a fundamental problem: We can only add one widget \(one “child”\) to `Gtk.Window`.
 So how do we get around that to create complex layouts in a Window?
 We have to add a widget that can contain multiple children.
 One of those widgets is `Gtk.Grid`.

 ## Widgets Subclass Other Widgets